The Bride With White Hair (Baak Faat Moh Nui Juen) (1993), starring Brigitte Lin, Leslie Cheung; directed by Ronnie Yu

 The Cantonese hero Fong Sai Yuk becomes involved in the secret Red Flower Society, which is trying to overthrow the Manchurian emperor and re-establish the Ming dynasty.
 Solid fighting sequences are capped by a dazzling finale: our hero's mother is about to die in a hangman's noose, and Fong Sai Yuk has to juggle a column of chairs under her to keep her from falling, all while fighting an army of villains!

-From Beijing With Love (Gwok Chaan Ling Ling Chat) (1994), starring Anita Yuen, Stephen Chow; directed by Stephen Chow
+From Beijing with Love (Gwok Chaan Ling Ling Chat) (1994), starring Anita Yuen, Stephen Chow; directed by Stephen Chow

 When high-ranking PRC official orchestrates the heist of a dinosaur skull for an overseas buyer, he assigns an incompetent secret agent Ling Ling Chai (007 in Chinese; Stephen Chow) to investigate; he's a master with knives who runs a seedy pork stand in Beijing.
 (At HQ, they have the usual parade of items in research.
 My favorite was the solar-powered flashlight, which only runs in full daylight.).
 Ling's contact is Siu Kam (Anita Yuen), who's been assigned to kill him, thus terminally thwarting the investigation; but of course, they fall in love.